wetigu/ai_playground/tigu_frontend_vue/README.md

 # tigu_platform_frontend

 Vue.js + PWA frontend for the Tigu platform.
+# npm install vue-i18@next need to run in order for the project to work
 ## Project Structure

 - `public/`: Static assets that will be served as-is.